-4) Building an Atlas: An atlas usually consists of an anatomical MR image and an associated label for each voxel representing the nature of the tissue.
+- 4) Building an Atlas: An atlas usually consists of an anatomical MR image and an associated label for each voxel representing the nature of the tissue.
 In our case, we propose to add a diffusion tensor information to the white matter fiber labeled voxels.
-Therefore, this atlas was built from two images: a labeled MR image used as an anatomical atlas, and a diffusion tensor image registered with the anatomical MRI.

-a) Anatomical Atlas: We used a fully artificial MRI for the anatomical atlas, generated by the "brainweb" software [20].
+Therefore, this atlas was built from two images: a labeled MR image used as an anatomical atlas, and a diffusion tensor image registered with the anatomical MRI. - a) Anatomical Atlas: We used a fully artificial MRI for the anatomical atlas, generated by the "brainweb" software [20].
 The delineation of the structures is then performed with different thresholds on this MRI [21].
-However an asymmetry exists and can introduce a bias.
-Thus we mirrored the right part of the head to generate a perfectly symmetrical atlas MRI (see b) Diffusion Tensor Information: The GBM is a tumor of glial origin and grows preferentially in the white matter fiber directions [22].
-To take this fact into account and to be more accurate in both direction and speed of progression of the tumor, data from Diffusion Tensor Imaging (DTI) was used in the white matter.
+However, an asymmetry exists and can introduce a bias.
+Thus, we mirrored the right part of the head to generate a perfectly symmetrical atlas MRI (see Fig. 4).
+Artificial MRI characteristics are shown in Table I. We focused on different structures of interest for the purpose of tumor growth simulation: skull, ventricular system, brain (gray matter and white matter) and falx cerebri (see Fig. 4).
+This atlas is used to segment the image of the patient acquired in March. - b) Diffusion Tensor Information: The GBM is a tumor of glial origin and grows preferentially in the white matter fiber directions [22].
+To take this fact into account and to be more accurate in both direction and speed of progression of the tumor, data from diffusion tensor imaging (DTI) was used in the white matter.